Jianbo-Huang/Product-search/README.md

      In this query, the only relevant words are apple, iphone.
 The rest are all redundant, and should be removed from the search.
 This functionality has been implemented in the current search tool.

+ # Sample data

+   A sample data file named products.csv.gz is included.
+This file can be used to test the tool.
+   You may replace your own data file with the same format and use this tool for searching.